Judith Basin County, Montana

 Judith Basin County is a county in the U.S. state of Montana.
 As of the 2020 census, the population was 2,023.
 Its county seat is the town of Stanford.

 History

-Judith Basin County was formed of area taken from western Fergus and eastern Cascade counties on December 10, 1920.
+Judith Basin County was formed of area taken from western Fergus County and eastern Cascade County on December 10, 1920.
+The county derives its name from the Judith River.
 In 1895, Yogo sapphires were discovered at Yogo Gulch, about 15 miles southwest of Utica, which at the time was in Fergus County.

 Geography

 According to the United States Census Bureau, the county has a total area of 1871 sqmi, of which 1870 sqmi is land and 0.8 sqmi (0.04%) is water.